Beginner’s Guide to Using Handlebars.js

 </div>

-Handlebars template is set within a script tag with a special type: text/x-handlebars-template, and preferably also with an ID, because selecting an element with ID in JavaScript technically is more straightforward and faster than using a class.
+A Handlebars template is set within a <script> tag with a special type: text/x-handlebars-template, and preferably also with an ID, because selecting an element by ID in JavaScript is technically more straightforward and faster than using a class.

-However, before we can see the result in the browser we have to compile these codes, merge the data into the template.
+However, before we can see the result in the browser, we have to compile these codes, merging the data into the template.

 Compiling